emergency22/Firefighter-Cheatsheet/resources/design-document.md

 U1. _As a Firefighter Cheatsheet customer, I want to `be able to make an account` when I `access the website`._

-U2. _As a Firefighter Cheatsheet customer, I want to `be able to add apparatus and corresponding hoses to each apparatus` when I `am logged in`._
+U2. _As a Firefighter Cheatsheet customer, I want to `be able to add apparatus` when I `am logged in`._

-U3. _As a Firefighter Cheatsheet customer, I want to `add apparatus and corresponding hoses` when I `am logged in`._
+U3. _As a Firefighter Cheatsheet customer, I want to `add corresponding hoses to each apparatus` when I `am logged in`._

-U4. _As a Firefighter Cheatsheet customer, I want to `be able to calculate pump discharge pressures` when I `click a button`._
+U4. _As a Firefighter Cheatsheet customer, I want to `delete apparatus and corresponding hoses` when I `am logged in`._

-U5. _As a Firefighter Cheatsheet customer, I want to `save each pump discharge pressure for each hose to my account for later viewing` when I `click a button`._
+U5. _As a Firefighter Cheatsheet customer, I want to `be able to calculate pump discharge pressures` when I `click a button`._

-U6. _As a Firefighter Cheatsheet customer, I want to `delete apparatus and corresponding hoses` when I `am logged in`._
+U6. _As a Firefighter Cheatsheet customer, I want to `save each pump discharge pressure for each hose to my account for later viewing` when I `click a button`._

 U7. _As a Firefighter Cheatsheet customer, I want to ` be able to adjust and save pump discharge pressures beyond the recommendations` when I `logged in`._